 What motivated me to complete it now was a project for which I agreed to provide an original painting for sale.
 With a deadline over my head, I got to painting!
 (I wrote about how to use outside accountability to push yourself to complete work you’ve been putting off, so check out that post for more info.)

 Watercolor painting process

-I started by applying the masking fluid to the edges of the page, and also protecting details like the bird, lady and leaves with it.
-I'm really new to masking fluid, and I've been doing most of my work without it until a few months ago.
-I must say I really like it, because it allows me to apply really broad brush strokes to the background without fearing I'll ruing the details.
+I started by applying the masking fluid to the edges of the page, and also protecting details like the bird, the lady and the leaves.
+I’m really new to masking fluid, and I’ve been doing most of my work without it until a few months ago.
+I must say I really like it, because it allows me to apply really broad brush strokes to the background without fearing I’ll ruing the details.

 Drawing with masking fluid, and the rubber shaper I use to apply the fluid

 While the fluid was drying, I decided to make some color thumbnails to pick the palette for the painting.
 I painted the tiny sketch in Photoshop, duplicated it and played with various color settings to get a new variation.
 I did a couple of them, and decided for the one on the far right.

 This digital thumbnail sketch gave me a pretty good idea about which paints to pick for my palette, and how to make it all look unified.
 For example, I used crimson red, quinacridone magenta, burnt umber and payne’s gray in varying rations in both the dress and the trees in the foreground, and I used the same permanent orange, yellow ochre and raw umber in the leaves, bird and the lady’s hair.
 Even though the trees look brown, and the dress looks dusty pink, they look like they belong to the same whole.